sachinsu/sachinsu.github.io/work_journal/software.md

     -  NFT - An NFT is just a cryptographic hash of an art- work (or other digital file) signed with a digital signature
     - How Bitcoin network works - When Alice wants to send Bob a bitcoin she doesn’t contact her bank or Visa or Stripe.
 Instead she broadcasts a message to the bitcoin network that says “I authorize a transfer of bitcoin to Bob.
 Here’s my digital signature.”
 Bitcoin “miners” listen for transaction messages, verify that the transactions are valid and compile them into blocks.
 In about 10 min- utes (we explain why it takes 10 minutes further below) a block with Alice’s new transaction will be added to the blockchain.
 Anyone in the world can then verify that Alice transferred a bitcoin to Bob and if Bob wants to make a subsequent transaction with Tom anyone can verify that he has the funds to do so.
 Alice has no contract with the miners and they are not obligated to pro- duce blocks.
     - Why bitcoin mining is computationally expensive -  bitcoin miners must try trillions of hashes to find the rare hash to deploy block onto the blockchain.
     -  blockchain makes data more secure because tampering with one element requires changing every subsequent block
     - A smart contract is a kind of contract where the performance is guaranteed by software instead of by lawyers and judges

+- Data science use cases
+    - Spelling corrections
+        - Dictionary approach - Involves creating a dictionary of correctly spelled words and then
+        - Classify it - identify misspelled words
+        - Recommendation - Present possible corrections
+        - Transformation - automatically replace with corrections.
+    Has certain limitations like lack of regular updates to word list for slang words, proper names; it can autocorrect grammatical errors
+    - Data intensive approach - Corpus consisting of compilation of text is prepared.
+This has certain advantages like language-specific dictionary is not needed.
+It can show words in context unlike Dictionary approach with does word by word checks.
+        - Speech Recognition / Speech to text
+        - Its hard because,
+            - Speech is analog and each person’s speech is a little bit different, whereas every typist who transposes the “ie” in “belief” ends up with exactly the same result, “beleif.”
+            - Speech has systematic variation due to different accents, mixed language, speech impediments, random variation due to background noise, and multiple people speaking at once.
+            - Speech has ambiguity due to homophones as well as the absence of capitalization and punctuation.
+            - Transcription errors can be distracting to users, but are usually not life-threatening.
+Risks related to errors, could prevent ASR’s use in applications where an error would cause great harm.
+        - This area is dominated by neural networks.
+They can learn to compensate for accents and user-supplied corrections to system errors.
+    - Music Recommendation
+        -  These systems recommend a user's next song, movie, book, app, or romantic partner.
+        - The recommendation system builds a model from three types of data: a song's waveform, a song's metadata (title, artist, genre, composer, date recorded, length, etc.), and listener reactions.
+A “reaction” may be passively listening to the currently playing song, or it may be actively starting, skipping or replaying a song, or rating it with a star or a thumbs down.A song's waveform can be analyzed for tempo, beat, timbre, and other factors.
+The system can recommend a song with similar features to songs that the user has previously liked or, for variety, perhaps recommend a contrasting song.
+The recommendations can be specialized for activity or time of day; perhaps fast, energetic songs for exercising and slow mellow songs at the end of the day.
+Metadata can be applied in many ways and even extended to permit creation of predictive,semantic relations between its entities.
+        - collaborative filtering builds on this idea to examine the songs a listener has liked (or disliked), and compares them to every other listener’s reactions.
+When it finds a similar history, the songs that the user likes can be recommended to each other.
+        - How approaches apply in the field of investment management,
+            - Momentum investing based on understanding what others are doing is analogous to collaborative filtering.
+            - Fundamental investing based on knowledge of an investment’s business is analogous to using semantic knowledge.
+            - Technical investing based on raw stock prices and market volumes is analogous to musical signal analysis.
+    - Protein folding
+        - Healthcare
+        - Prediction about patients more  at risk of developing diseases so as to benefit from preventive actions.